infiniteopt/InfiniteOpt.jl/docs/src/develop/extensions.md

 ```
 Now the checks are enabled, so the following would yield an error because the
-support is not in the domain domain:
+support is not in the domain:
 ```jldoctest domain_ext
 julia> @infinite_parameter(model, domain = DisjointDomain(0, 1, 3, 4), supports = 2)
 ERROR: At none:1: `@infinite_parameter(model, domain = DisjointDomain(0, 1, 3, 4), supports = 2)`: Supports violate the domain bounds.